furqano/Jenkins-Pipeline-Rest-API/README.md

 ```
 ![image](https://user-images.githubusercontent.com/64476159/164054857-4025e747-dee7-49a1-9a0d-971a739dfda9.png)

 ## job 5 - Print the IP address of the Docker Instance
+Used Docker Inspect to get the IP and print can be integrated with emailer to get the detailed pipeline build details.
 ```
 sudo docker container inspect -f '{{ .NetworkSettings.IPAddress }}' app
 ```